JustinChu/post_alea/README.md

 Requirements:
 * [track](https://github.com/xapple/track)

-For each input bed file you need to process it first using Misha Bilinky's tool for computing region coverage:
+For each input bed file you need to process it first using Misha Bilenky's tool for computing region coverage:

 ```
 java -jar RegionsCoverageFromBEDCalculator.jar \